dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.14 =
+- Fix: If, during a withdrawal, a coin adapter fails due to a `phpcurl` timeout, consider the withdrawal done, not failed.
+Fixes double-spends with Monero or TurtleCoin forks on slow wallets.
+- Fix: In some situations, email notifications to admins about transaction verifications were not being sent.
+This is now fixed.
+- Change: By default, withdrawals are now executed once, for extra safety.
+This number of retries can be changed in the cron job settings.
+- Fix: If a coin adapter throws on `get_block_height()`, this no longer crashes the "Coin Adapters" admin screen.

 = 5.0.13 =
 - Fix: Bug with network_active plugin in the admin screens "Deposit Addresses" and "User Balances", is now fixed.
 Some data from other blogs was previously not shown.